remarkablemark/remarkablemark.github.io/_posts/2019/2019-07-12-rollup-commonjs-umd.md

  export default config;
 ```

-Use an environment variable to build minified and unminified bundles:
+Use an environment variable to determine whether you want to build a minified or unminified bundle:

 ```diff
  // rollup.config.js